The Jewish security volunteers first on scene of Golders Green attack

 Language & Tone 80/100

-Loaded Language: The phrase "looking for his Jew to stab, to put it brutally" is a direct quote, but its inclusion without immediate contextual distancing may amplify emotional impact.
+Loaded Language: The phrase 'looking for his Jew to stab, to put it brutally' is a direct quote but presented without sufficient editorial distancing.
+Its inclusion, while conveying the witness’s emotion, risks reinforcing a narrative of targeted ethnic violence without immediate contextual qualification.

 Balance 85/100